-Tread Corporation was purchased by local businessmen Spencer Frantz, Lanier Frantz, and George Cole in 1967.
-Their relationship grew from a prior common interest of flying Sail Planes.
+Tread Corporation was purchased by local businessman Spencer Frantz, Lanier Frantz, and George Cole in 1967.
+Their relationship grew from a prior common interest in flying Sail Planes.
 Under the leadership of Frantz and Cole, Tread began co-test the waters of new ventures outside of the explosives trade.
 The ownership team believed in creating new business opportunities through metal fabrication sub-contracting for such companies as General Electric, Inland Motors, Otis Elevator, and Graham-White.
-They also produced produces as diverse as the Club Scrub, a coin-operated golf club cleaning machine, two amusement park rides known as the Flying Mouse and the Moon Scooter, and the design and vending of facility dumpsters.
-Although these produces were solid in design and capabilities, the diversion from mining industry produces was shore-lived.
+They also produced products as diverse as the Club Scrub, a coin-operated golf club cleaning machine, two amusement park rides known as the Flying Mouse and the Moon Scooter, and the design and vending of facility dumpsters.
+Although these products were solid in design and capabilities, the diversion from mining industry products was short-lived.

 In 1972, Tread relocated its manufacturing facility to nearby Granby Street in NE Roanoke.
 Fueled by its customer-focused vision, Tread continued to be successful with its manufacturing of explosive containers while building new relationships.
 One new line of business was with Pittsburg, Pennsylvania’s Heyl and Patterson, who build rail car dumpers and barge loading equipment.
 Another venture was designing and marketing Security Gun chests, which later became known as Treadlok Security Safes.
 Mr. Tom Watts joined Tread in 1972 and helped develop the business of remanufacturing underground mining equipment.
 Mr. Watts became part of the Tread legacy by rising from Plant Manager to Co-Owner and eventually earning the title of President in 2008.